In the era of fast-developing technology, deep-fake Political Campaign Ads have become a weapon of choice for political strategists and campaigners.

 In January 2020, a deepfake video of U.S. House Speaker Nancy Pelosi went viral on social media.
 The video, which showed Pelosi slurring her words, was created using artificial intelligence (A.I.) and was designed to make it appear as if she was drunk or intoxicated.

 In February 2020, another deepfake video surfaced, this time of U.S. President Donald Trump.
-The video, which was created by an anonymous user on the website Reddit, showed Trump giving a speech in which he made several false statements.
+The video, created by an anonymous user on the Reddit website, showed Trump giving a speech in which he made several false statements.

 In March 2020, a deepfake video of British Prime Minister Boris Johnson began circulating on social media.
 The video showed Johnson making several offensive and sexist remarks.